(Corrects date of disaster in paragraph 3)

 With the peak summer demand period approaching, the government has told firms to cut peak electricity use by 15 percent from July 1, and along with utilities has warned that failure to comply risks blackouts and further harm to the economy as Japan tries to recover from its triple disasters.

 But with industry and government credibility in doubt, gauging the actual extent of the risk is tough.
-(Reporting by Linda Sieg; Editing by Nick Macfie)
+(Additional reporting by Kiyoshi Takenaka and Risa Maeda; Editing by Nick Macfie)